cookpad/aws-xray/README.md

 ## Features
 aws-xray has full feautres to build and send tracing data to AWS X-Ray.

-- Propagatin support in both single and multi thread environment.
+- Propagation support in both single and multi thread environments.
 - Instrumentation for major libraries.
-- Recording HTTP request/response and errors.
+- Recording HTTP requests/responses and errors.
 - Annotation and metadata support.
 - Sampling.